-If an applicant is denied admissions to the College for any of the reasons specified in Section II(A)(1)-(7), within five (5) calendar days following the receipt of the reasons specifying the denial, the applicant may file a written appeal with the Vice President of Student Services for a reconsideration.
-The written appeal shall contain the applicant's reasons why he/ she should be admitted and shall include any supporting documentation.
-The Vice President of Student Services shall also meet with the applicant and provide the applicant an opportunity to respond.
-Within ten (10) calendar days from receipt of the applicant's written appeal, the Vice President shall make his/her determination and provide the applicant with a written response.
+If an applicant is denied admissions to the College for any of the reasons specified in Section II(A)(1)-(7), within five (5) calendar days following the receipt of the reasons specifying the denial, the applicant may file a written appeal with the Dean of Student Services for a reconsideration.
+The written appeal shall contain the applicant's reasons why he/she should be admitted and shall include any supporting documentation.
+The Dean of Student Services shall also meet with the applicant and provide the applicant an opportunity to respond.
+Within ten (10) calendar days from receipt of the applicant's written appeal, the Executive Vice President of Instruction and Student Services shall make his/her determination and provide the applicant with a written response.

-If the applicant does not agree with the Vice President's determination, within five (5) calendar days following the receipt of the Vice President's determination, the applicant may file a written appeal with the President.
+If the applicant does not agree with the Executive Vice President of Instruction and Student Services' determination, within five (5) calendar days following the receipt of the Executive Vice President of Instruction and Student Services' determination, the applicant may file a written appeal with the President.
 The President shall conduct an "on the record review" and shall make a determination within ten (10) calendar days after receipt of the applicant's written appeal.
-The President's decision is final.
+The President's decision is